MikeDigitize/Getting_Started_With_TDD/README.md

 We look at the output and see that all our numbers are floating point numbers and need rounding.
 Whoops!
-This is why it's vital we know exactly what our functionality is doing.
+We were returning floats all this time and never knew it!

+*Know your output*

 Returning whole numbers is a requirement we missed in our initial analysis.
 It's almost too obvious.
-What this demonstrates is a need to understand any prebuilt functionality we're leveraging.
+What this demonstrates is a need to really understand any functionality being leveraged.

 [*The Math.random() function returns a floating-point, pseudo-random number.*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)